smarkio/smarkio-revisor-api-client/README.md

 #Smark.io Revisor - API
 =========================

-One accelerator to communicate with © Smark.io Feedback API
+An accelerator to communicate with © Smark.io Feedback API

 Installation and usage with Composer
 ----------